oqusous/bert_question_answer_NLI/README.md

 The output of the packer contains three inputs:

-* input_mask The mask allows the model to cleanly differentiate between the content and the padding.
+* input_mask: the mask allows the model to cleanly differentiate between the content and the padding.
 The mask has the same shape as the input_word_ids, and contains a 1 anywhere the input_word_ids is not padding.
-* input_type_ids has the same shape of input_mask, but inside the non-padded region, contains a 0 or a 1 indicating which sentence the token is a part of.
+* input_type_ids: it has the same shape of input_mask, but inside the non-padded region, contains a 0 or a 1 indicating which sentence the token is a part of.
 * input_word_ids is the tokens with fixed sequence length, padding and the special 101 and 102 in the middle and end of the array tokens that indicate the start of the first sentence (question), start of the second sentence (answer) and start of the sequence padding.
 An example of what this may look like for one question-answer input pair is shown in the array below:
 ```
 array([  101,  2054,  2003,  4786,  3255,  1999,  2026,  2398,   102,